-Windows, external doors and joinery Repair category 2 Notes Rot is affecting external joinery/window woodwork.
-Some of the windows are in a state of disrepair, and there are failed double glazed units.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated.
+Windows, external doors and joinery

+Repair category 2

+Notes The windows are of mixed ages, and are affected by wear and tear.
+Some of the windows are stiff to operate.
+Rot is affecting external joinery including window woodwork.
+There is evidence of some internal damp/water ingress adjoining the windows.
+The skylight window is badly corroded.
 Windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.

 External decorations

 Repair category 2

-Notes The external paintwork is weathered.
+Notes The external paintwork is weathered and flaking.